golemfactory/yagna-docs/yajsapi/mid-level/hello.md

 const demand = await Demand.create(vmPackage, [allocation], { logger });
 ```

-To customize the Demand object, you can pass the corresponding DemandOptions (link).
+To customize the Demand object, you can pass the corresponding `DemandOptions` (TODO: link to API reference).

 Demand object can be considered an "open" or public Demand, as it is not directed at a specific Provider, but rather is sent to the market so that the matching mechanism implementation can associate relevant Offers.
 Note: it is an "atomic" operation, ie. as soon as Demand is created, the subscription is published on the market.

 Demand is a special entity type because it inherits from the `EventTarget` class.
-Therefore, after creating it, you can add listeners to it, which will listen to offers from the market on an event of a specific type: `DemandEventType`, to do this, add a listener with:
+Therefore, after creating it, you can add listeners to it, which will listen to offers from the market on an event of a specific type: `DemandEventType` (TODO: link to API reference), to do this, add a listener with:

 ```typescript
   const offer: Proposal = await new Promise((res) =>